quiver-team/torch-quiver/README.md

 ## Community

-We welcome new contributors to join the development of Quiver.
+We welcome contributors to join the development of Quiver.
 Quiver is currently maintained by researchers from the [University of Edinburgh](https://www.ed.ac.uk/), [Imperial College London](https://www.imperial.ac.uk/), [Tsinghua University](https://www.tsinghua.edu.cn/en/index.htm) and [University of Waterloo](https://uwaterloo.ca/).
 The development of Quiver has received the support from [Alibaba](https://damo.alibaba.com/) and [Lambda Labs](https://lambdalabs.com/).

 <!-- ## Architecture Overview
 Key reasons behind Quiver's high performance are that it provides two key components: `quiver.Feature` and `quiver.Sampler`.